Magen David Sephardic Congregation

-Magen David Sephardic Congregation (MDSC) is a Modern Orthodox Sephardi synagogue located in North Bethesda, Maryland.
+Magen David Sephardic Congregation-Beit Eliahu (abbreviated as MDSCBE) is a Modern Orthodox Jewish congregation and synagogue, located in North Bethesda, Maryland, in the United States.
+The congregation practices in the Sephardi rite.

 History

 The first Sephardi Jews began to immigrate to Washington, D.C. in the 1910s and 1920s.
-Most early Sephardi immigrants to DC were from Turkey and Greece.
-By the 1940s, Moroccan Jews began to immigrate to DC, followed by immigrants from Algeria, Egypt, Iraq, Iran, Libya, Lebanon, Syria, Tunisia, and elsewhere.
+Most early Sephardi immigrants to Washington, D.C. were from Turkey and Greece.
+By the 1940s, Moroccan Jews began to immigrate to Washington, D.C.; immigrants from Algeria, Egypt, Iraq, Iran, Libya, Lebanon, Syria, Tunisia, and elsewhere soon followed.
 By 1966, these immigrants and their descendants had formed a board of directors for what would become Magen David Sephardic Congregation and a charter was enacted.
 Due to a lack of a permanent space, the congregation was hosted by a variety of Ashkenazi congregations.
 The early years of the congregation had a heavily Moroccan style, but gradually began to adopt a more broadly North African and Middle Eastern style as other immigrants joined.
 Magen David welcomed Ashkenazi visitors and members and embraced European influences, but maintained its Sephardi traditions.

-During the 1980s the congregation met at Tifereth Israel, a Conservative synagogue in Washington, D.C.
+During the 1980s, the congregation met at Tifereth Israel, a Conservative synagogue in Washington, D.C.
 Later, services were held at Ohr Kodesh, a Conservative synagogue in Chevy Chase.
-By 1984, the congregation had purchased a building in Rockville and by 1987 they had their first Rabbi.
-Due to surging membership, the congrgation needed a larger space.
+By 1984, the congregation had purchased a building in Rockville, and by 1987, had its first rabbi.
+Due to surging membership, the congregation needed a larger space.
 By 1998, prayers were being held in a new synagogue that was built in North Bethesda.

 The congregation is affiliated with the Orthodox Union.